ZB-GW03 eWeLink Ethernet Zigbee Gateway is like a spiritual successor of ITead Sonoff ZBBridge.

-Hacking information posted on blakadder’s Zigbee compatibility database here:
+Summarized guide with hacking information posted on blakadder’s Zigbee compatibility database here:

 If you think of it as an ITead Sonoff ZBBridge clone with ESP32 and Ethernet then you should be able to follow these guides from digiblur → How to use the Sonoff Zigbee Bridge with Home Assistant - Tasmota and Zigbee2MQTT with the Sonoff Zigbee Bridge

 Tasmota discussion here where they want feedback for unofficial build of Tasmota ZigbeeBridge on it:

 Disclaimer!
 I don’t own a ZB-GW03 myself so I have not hacked it, but I collected this information so far:

 ZB-GW03 v1.0 and ZB-GW03-V1.2 is apparently sold rebranded under many names, including EACHEN and SmartWise brands:

 Looks like it used the exact same “SM-011 V1.0” module by CoolKit as ITead Sonoff ZBBridge uses:

 Know that the “SM-011 V1.0” module by CoolKit is based on the great EFR32MG21 SoC by Silicon Labs (Silabs), but unfortunatly this specific “SM-011 V1.0” module by CoolKit (as well as the first Zigbee 3.0 USB Dongle by ITead which is likley also design by CoolKit engineers) are known for being very susceptible to electromagnetic interference due to lack of RF shielding, and a relatively poor antenna design that has not been properly tuned in hardware for that specific integrated PCB antenna.